saksben/d287-java-frameworks/README.md

 # Web Inventory System

-## D287 – JAVA FRAMEWORKS

-This university project was an opportunity for me to implement user interfaces and learn to leverage existing frameworks, assets, and content for object-oriented programming.
+This project was an opportunity for me to implement user interfaces and learn to leverage existing frameworks, assets, and content for object-oriented programming.

 Through it, I was able to: